jamessutton600613-png/GQR/README.md

 ## Scope and compatibility

 The GQR framework:

+“All physical claims remain within standard quantum chemistry; the framework introduces no new observables, operators, or postulates.”

-- Does **not** invoke long-range quantum coherence, macroscopic superposition, or sustained entanglement in biological systems
+- Does **not** invoke long-range quantum coherence, macroscopic superposition, nor sustained entanglement in biological systems

 - Is fully compatible with standard decoherence theory

 - Concerns ultrafast, geometry-gated quantum transitions whose outcomes are fixed prior to environmental decoherence

-- In some applications, the effective Hamiltonian dimensionality is **unusual or extended** as a consequence of geometric constraint, coupling, or coarse-grained representation.
+- In some applications, employs effective Hamiltonians of higher or unusual dimensionality, arising from geometric constraint, multi-centre coupling, or coarse-grained representations.
-  This does not imply new quantum postulates, but reflects a modelling choice appropriate to geometry-gated and multi-centre systems.
+This reflects a modelling and representation choice, not new quantum postulates or modifications of quantum mechanics, and is standard practice when reducing or embedding geometry-conditioned subspaces.

 ---